ministryofjustice/opg-data-deputy-reporting/README.md

 These tests send a payload to a real url, be careful where you point things if you're going to run these.

-These are not run as part of the regular unit tests.
+These are not run as part of the regular pipeline tests.
 Use at your own risk.

 #### How to run